 Broadening Our Horizons

-The Wellcome Trust ISSF Broadening our Horizons Scheme crosses all career stages and pathways (researchers, core facilities’ staff and technicians) and allows individuals to raise their research profile and, in so doing, that of Newcastle.
+The WELLCOME TRUST BROADENING OUR HORIZONS SCHEME crosses all career stages and pathways (researchers, core facilities’ staff and technicians) and allows individuals to raise their research profile and, in so doing, that of Newcastle.
 The scheme will develop networks, foster the learning of new skills and expertise, and thereby develop research collaborations and multidisciplinary research ideas.

 The scheme will provide funding to cover travel, accommodation costs and meeting expenses (where no external funding schemes exist for this purpose) to allow researchers to:

-- undertake short placements in other labs and scientific facilities to strengthen existing skills and/or to develop skills and expertise in a new technique or discipline;
+- undertake short placements in other labs and scientific facilities to develop collaborations, strengthen existing skills or to develop skills and expertise in a new technique or discipline;

 - organise small meetings and sandpit events in order to bring researchers from different research disciplines together;